ClapeyronThermo/Clapeyron.jl/docs/src/tutorials/bulk_properties.md

 1.9539250955201878e-5
 ```

 And that's it!
-However, technically, water has two volume roots at these conditions; unless the phase is specified, Clapeyron will pick the phase with the lowest Gibbs free energy.
+However, technically, water has two volume roots at these conditions; unless the phase is specified, Clapeyron will pick the phase with the lowest Gibbs energy.
 You can force the solvers to pick the vapour root by:

 ```julia